zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 Add API Catalog information to your service.

 The API ML Catalog UI displays information about discoverable REST services registered with the API ML Discovery Service.
-Information discplayed in the catalog is defined by the metadata provided by your service during registration.
+Information displayed in the catalog is defined by the metadata provided by your service during registration.
-The catalog can group corelated services in the same tile, if these services are configured with the same `catalog.tile.id` metadata parameter.
+The catalog can group corelated services in the same tile if these services are configured with the same `catalog.tile.id` metadata parameter.

-The following code block is an example of configuration of a service tile in the catalog:
+The following code block is an example of configuration of a service tile in the catalog.

 **Example:**
  ```